-Intergranular Corrosion Testing
+Intergranular Corrosion Testing (IGC)

-Intergranular corrosion testing
+Intergranular corrosion (IGC) testing

-What is Intergranular Corrosion?
+What is Intergranular Corrosion (IGC)?

 Why Does Intergranular Corrosion Happen?